FrankMike/bitcoin-installer/README.md

 - Downloads and installs the latest version of Bitcoin Core
 - Verifies the download using cryptographic signatures
 - Sets up a proper configuration file
-- Creates a service for easy management (systemd on Linux, Windows Service on Windows)
+- Creates a service for easy management (systemd on Linux, LaunchAgent on macOS, Windows Service on Windows)
-- Supports multiple architectures (x86_64, aarch64 on Linux; 32-bit and 64-bit on Windows)
+- Supports multiple architectures (x86_64, aarch64/arm64 on Linux and macOS; 32-bit and 64-bit on Windows)
 - Includes status monitoring scripts

 ## Requirements